 - Whether you have chosen to opt out of the open version of the register.

-Please note, we also keep records about potential and actual electors, voters, citizens, candidates and their agents, staff employed at an election.
-These may be written down, or kept on a computer.
+We also keep records about potential and actual electors, voters, citizens, candidates and their agents, staff employed at an election.
+We may keep them as written records, or on a computer.

 The basis for the processing

 We do this as a legal obligation to comply with the Electoral Registration and Administration Act 2013 and Representation of the People Regulations 2001.
 This ensures you are registered to vote in any election or referendum for which you are eligible.
 The law makes it compulsory to provide information to an electoral registration officer for inclusion in the full register.

 The information you provide is held in electoral registers which are managed by electoral registration officers who, using information received, keep two registers – the full electoral register and the open (edited) register.